kaixinguor/CarND-Vehicle-Detection/writeup.md

 It seems that non-vehicle images are more homogeneously distributed, as shown in the sample images.

 It's not clear which color space is better, so I continue to explore spatial features and histogram features.

+The code to compute color spatial features is in the function `bin_spatial()` in lines 57 through 63 in `./ft_extract.py`.
+The code to compute color histogram features is in the function `color_hist()` in lines 66 through 80 in `./ft_extract.py`.

+I use the default parameter settings in the lecture to set color spatial feature and color histogram features.
+With binning technology, the color information is less sensitive to  position variation (by comparing different samples).

 In the following, I use YCrCb color space as an example.

 The spatial features for vehicle samples like this